zyachel/quetre/README.md

   I'm working to implement them soon.
 Keep an eye on [To-Do list](#to-do).

-- Why is website connecting to '\*.quoracdn.net' and 'cdn.jsdelivr.net'?
+- Why is the website connecting to 'cdn.jsdelivr.net'?

-  For the moment, images aren't proxied but directly fetched from quora.
-Hence the connection to quoracdn.
-As for the connection to jsdelivr, it is for an open source library – [Mathjax](https://www.mathjax.org/) – which is used to display math eqations nicely.
+  It is for an open source library – [Mathjax](https://www.mathjax.org/) – which is used to display math eqations nicely.
 If I get enough time, I'll include it locally.

 - Why are some math equations showing up weirdly?